-A better way to get UTM Parameters into Sage CRM
+The easiest way to get UTM Parameters into Sage CRM

 Identify which marketing channel attracts future leads, opportunities & customers by tracking UTM parameters in Sage CRM

-In this article, we'll show you how to capture UTM parameters in Sage CRM so you can get the kind of reporting you need.
+In this article, you’ll learn how to capture UTM parameters in Sage CRM so that you can run reports that show you what channels & campaigns are actually generating you real leads, customers & revenue.

 4 steps for capturing UTM parameters in Sage CRM